looker-open-source/extension-gen-ai/README.md

 5. Create a `manifest` file

    Either drag and upload the `manifest.lkml` file in this directory into your Looker project, or create a `manifest.lkml` with the same content.
-Change the `id`, `label`, or `url` as needed.
+Change the  `label` or `url` as needed.

    ```
     project_name: "looker-genai"